Whitehouse v Lemon: Appeals

 Gay News Ltd and Denis Lemon appealed against conviction and sentence.
 On 17 March 1978, the Court of Appeal quashed Denis Lemon's suspended prison sentence but upheld the convictions on the basis that the law of blasphemy had been developed before mens rea, literally, a "guilty mind", became an essential element of a crime.

 Gay News readers voted by a majority of 20 to 1 in favour of appealing to the House of Lords.
-The Law Lords heard the appeal against conviction and delivered their judgment on 21 February 1979.
+The Law Lords heard the appeal against conviction and delivered their judgement on 21 February 1979.

 At issue was whether or not the offence of blasphemous libel required specific intent of committing such a blasphemy.
 By a majority of 3 to 2, the Lords concluded that intention was not required.
 Lord Scarman was of the opinion that blasphemy laws should cover all religions and not just Christianity and sought strict liability for those who "cause grave offence to the religious feelings of some of their fellow citizens or are such as to tend to deprave and corrupt persons who are likely to read them".
 The appeal was lost.